maehler/phd-thesis/markdown/chapter1.3.md

 ### Regulation of gene expression {#sec:regulation-of-gene-expression}

-As stated in @sec:genetic-variation, the regulatory genome has received ever more and more attention throughout the last 15 years.
+As stated in @sec:genetic-variation, the regulatory genome has received ever more attention throughout the last 15 years.
-New studies increasingly identify examples where protein sequence is identical between vastly different phenotypes, but where changes in gene regulation is instead are responsible for the phenotypic variation.
+New studies increasingly identify examples where protein sequence is identical between vastly different phenotypes, but where changes in gene regulation is instead responsible for the phenotypic variation.
 Examples of this are beak length [@Abzhanov2006] and beak shape [@Lamichhaney2015] in Darwin's finches, and the previously mentioned differences between humans and chimpanzees [@Pollard2006; @Polavarapu2011].
 In the study of Darwin's finches by @Lamichhaney2015, one of the genes that was associated with the differences in beak shape was a transcription factor (TF).
 Transcription factors are proteins that bind to promoter regions upstream of genes and that consequently recruit the transcriptional machinery involving the RNA polymerase ([@fig:gene-expression]).